etherspot/arka/backend/README.md

 - `/deposit` - This url accepts one parameter and returns the submitted transaction hash if successful.
 This url is used to deposit some funds to the entryPointAddress from the sponsor wallet
   1. amount - The amount to be deposited in ETH

+- `/whitelist/v2` - This url accepts one parameter and returns a message indicating whether the offchain whitelist was successful.
+This url is used to whitelist an array of addresses thats needed to be whitelisted for sponsorship.
+If all the addresses were already whitelisted, an error message will be thrown.
+If some of the addresses were already whitelisted the rest of the addresses will be whitelisted.
+  1. address - an array of addresses (max.
+10 per request)

+- `/removeWhitelist/v2` - This url accepts one parameter and returns a message indicating whether the offchain whitelist removal was successful.
+This url is used to remove whitelist of an array of addresses.
+If all the addresses were not whitelisted, an error message will be thrown.
+If some of the addresses were not whitelisted the rest of the addresses will be removed from whitelist.
+  1. address - an array of addresses (max.
+10 per request)

+- `/checkWhitelist/v2` - This url accepts one parameter and returns if the address has been whitelisted or not
+  1. address - The address which needs to be checked.
+  2. policyId - Optional policy id.

+- `/deposit/v2` - This url accepts one parameter and returns the submitted transaction hash if successful.
+This url is used to deposit some funds to the entryPointAddress from the sponsor wallet
+  1. amount - The amount to be deposited in ETH.

+- `/getAllWhitelist/v2` - This url accepts optionally one parameter and returns all the addresses which are whitelisted for the apiKey/policyId.
+  1. policyId - Optional policy id.

 ## Local Docker Networks